planetClaire/claires-timber-tailwind-starter-theme/README.md

 ## Tweaks of the OOTB installations of Timber & Tailwind

-1. Tailwind's Typography plugin is enabled and `prose` class added to the body, this give us most of the styling that we expect from the Gutenberg editor, together with the standard block-library includes.
+1. Tailwind's Typography plugin is enabled and `prose prose-blue` classes added to the body, this give us most of the styling that we expect from the Gutenberg editor, together with the standard block-library includes.
 2. Tailwind's Nesting plugin is included for sass-like declarations in our css.
 3. `base.css` contains a very few sanity tweaks.

+## Colors

+Gutenberg's default editor has been set up with the -600 variants of Tailwind's default color palette.